-- Registered blind; - Receiving Attendance Allowance or Disability Living Allowance (care component) or Personal Independence

-Payment (daily living component) Deductions are not made from your benefit if the non-dependant adult living with you:
+- Registered blind; - Receiving Attendance Allowance or Disability Living Allowance (care component) or Personal Independence Payment (daily living component) Deductions are not made if the non-dependant adult living with you: - Is in receipt of Income Support or Jobseeker's Allowance;

-- Is aged under 25 and receiving Income Support or Jobseeker's Allowance; - Is aged under 25 and receiving Employment and Support Allowance in the assessment phase (first 13 weeks); - Receives a Youth Training Allowance; - Has been a hospital in-patient for more than 52 weeks; - Is a prisoner; - Is a student (although deductions will be made if they work during the summer vacation); - Usually lives elsewhere; - Receives Pension Credit; - Is aged under 25 and receiving Universal Credit on the basis of no earned income.
+- Is in receipt of Employment and Support Allowance

+- Receives a Youth Training Allowance;

+- Has been a hospital in-patient for more than 52 weeks;

+- Is a prisoner;

+- Is a student;

+- Usually lives elsewhere;

+- Receives Pension Credit.

+- Is receiving Universal Credit on the basis of no earned income.